PascalSkylake/PiLED/README.md

 # PiLED
-Program for controlling WS2812 LED strips from a Pi on 4342's bot.
+Overengineered program for controlling WS2812 LED strips from a Pi on our FRC robot.